Etayi Constituency: Politics

+Like all other constituencies in Omusati, Etayi constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+The 2004 regional election was won by SWAPO politician Bernardius Petrus Shekutamba.
+He received 11,099 of the 11,204 votes cast.

-As in all constituencies in Omusati, SWAPO won the 2015 regional election by a landslide.
+SWAPO also won the 2015 regional election by a landslide.
 Elisa Johannes gained 7,890 votes, while Sisilia Andreas of the Rally for Democracy and Progress (RDP) gained only 160.
 The SWAPO candidate also won the 2020 regional election by a large margin.
 Hans Haikali obtained 6,296 votes, followed by Apollos Haipindi of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 877 votes.